1. Spelling

 The University has rarely conferred such degrees in this academic field.

-The Faculty will refer all complaints to the Dean.
+Faculty members will refer all complaints to the Dean.

 Reliable international research should be referred to for clarification.

-In contrast to this, for two-syllable words whose first syllable is stressed, the word-final consonant is not doubled.
+In contrast, for two-syllable words whose first syllable is stressed, the final consonant is not doubled.

-In British English the exception to this are two-syllable words ending in -p, which double that final consonant even though the principal stress is on the first syllable.
+In British English, the exception to this are two-syllable words ending in p, where the final consonant is doubled even when the principal stress is on the first syllable.

 1.2 Diacritics

-Diacritics are orthographical marks added above or below a letter (or sometimes within or between letters).
-In the Latin alphabet, they are basically used to indicate a modification in the pronunciation of the letter in question.
+Diacritics are marks added above or below a letter (or sometimes within or between letters).
+In the Roman alphabet, they are basically used to indicate a modification in the pronunciation of the letter in question.

 Please contact Dr González Martí, Assistant Rector for Communication, for further information.